 Togo also promises future GPS location-based services and features that will be rolled out to tap into this capability.

 The Roadlink C2 is a completely outdoor roof-mounted unit, with no indoor component.
 Inside the 16" diameter and 8" height dome there are 3 Wi-Fi antennas for reaching remote Wi-Fi access points, and a cellular modem with dual antennas.

 It's a clean and simple all-in-one unit that only requires running a single 12v power cord from the roof to your RV's interior.
 Your indoor Wi-Fi network is broadcast wirelessly from your roof.

 Who is Togo?

-Togo is the technology division of a new company in the RVing market called TH2, which started up in late 2018 as a partnership between RV industry giant Thor Industries and Tourism Holdings, Ltd.
+Roadpass Digital (formerly just 'Togo') is the technology division of a company in the RVing market called TH2, which started up in late 2018 as a partnership between RV industry giant Thor Industries and Tourism Holdings, Ltd.